How to get Cambodian Citizenship and Set up a Company in Cambodia

 If your strategy is to play long term, and create assets that are valuable for the next 50 years, look towards agriculture. its an easy win.

 Farming is largely backed by government support, and everyone seems to realize this is an important sector for the country.
 Cambodia in 2012 received its FIRST order of rice from China, and it won’t be China’s last order of rice from Cambodia.
 Jim Rogers has stated that if you want to be rich “become a Chinese farmer.”

-Better yet, don’t become a Chinese farmer and start a business in a communist country – start an agriculture business, and sell the the rice to the Chinese from right next door.
+Better yet, don’t become a Chinese farmer and start a business in a communist country – start an agriculture business, and sell the rice to the Chinese from right next door.

 Cambodia is well positioned to be the agricultural hotbed of southeast Asia.
 As Vietnam, China and Thailand race towards development, a growing population and rising middle class will demand more protein.
-Food in general will see a massive increase in demand, and decrease in supply in the 21st century.
+Food, in general, will see a massive increase in demand, and decrease in supply in the 21st century.
 Cambodia and Myanmar are strategically positioned to start an agriculture business.